 If we find research that appears relevant to the concern we’re looking to address, we carefully review it and look for additional research or newer findings regarding the measurement instrument.
 If the research suggests some benefit to the use of such an instrument, we adopt that tool for use on our website.

 Adopting takes many forms, but might include changing the wording of items, providing more detailed information about what the results might mean, developing a scoring key and legend, and using the general scoring guidelines and cutoffs identified in the research.
 We may alter any of these things, based upon our own analysis and understanding of the data.

-In most cases, a validation sample is then conducted with the adapted test, in order to verify that our scoring and changes are psychometrically consistent with the original measure.
+Sometimes we will also conduct an internal validation sample with the adapted test, in order to verify that our scoring and changes are psychometrically consistent with the original measure.
 Because these types of quizzes are an adaptation of an assessment measure, they do not necessarily carry the same psychometric properties of the original measure they are based upon.

 While we try to minimize the changes we make to a measure while adapting it for online use, we acknowledge that most of these measures cannot be used as drop-in replacements for the original assessment measure upon which they are based.

 Other times, we find no adequate test or assessment in the research, and develop our own instead.
 For instance, our current ADHD test is simply based upon the current diagnostic criteria (from the DSM-5) that are used by a professional to diagnose ADHD.
 While these are not diagnostic tests, they can help a person concerned about a set of symptoms the information and confidence to talk to a professional about their symptoms and concerns.